Karoo13/EditorReader/README.md

 ```
 ## available methods:
 ```
-SetProcess("osu!", 0) matches the 0th process named "osu!...". will throw an error if not in osu.
+SetProcess(n = 0) matches the nth process named "osu!..." with module "osu!.exe". will throw an error if not in osu.

-SetEditor() detects the active editor within the selected process. will throw an error if not in editor.
+ProcessNeedsReload() checks if the current process does not exist.

-EditorExists() checks if the current editor is still loaded in memory.
+SetEditor() detects the active editor within the current process. will throw an error if not in editor.
-EditorClosed() checks if the current editor (assuming it exists) has been closed.
+FetchEditor() sets process if needed, and then sets editor.
 EditorNeedsReload() checks if the current editor is closed or does not exist.

 SetHOM() finds the hit object manager and composer for the current editor.
 ReadHOM() reads objectRadius, stackOffset, and objects lists for the current HOM and composer.
-FetchHOM() sets editor if needed, and then sets and reads HOM.
+FetchHOM() fetches editor if needed, and then sets and reads HOM.

 SetBeatmap() finds the beatmap for the current HOM.
 ReadBeatmap() reads difficulty settings and filename for the current beatmap.